 Beyond these examples

-These snippets focus on specific stack instance features: single-account targeting and organizational unit deployment.
+These snippets focus on specific stack instance features: single-account deployment and organizational unit targeting.
 They’re intentionally minimal rather than full multi-account infrastructure modules.

-The examples require pre-existing infrastructure such as CloudFormation StackSets, IAM execution roles in target accounts, and AWS Organizations with organizational units.
-They focus on deploying stack instances rather than creating the underlying StackSets or IAM configuration.
+The examples require pre-existing infrastructure such as CloudFormation StackSets with defined templates, IAM execution roles in target accounts with trust relationships, and AWS Organizations structure for OU deployments.
+They focus on deploying stack instances rather than creating StackSets or configuring IAM.

 To keep things focused, common stack instance patterns are omitted, including: